kesem-io/kesem-sdk/README.md

 # Kesem.io SDK - Technical Documentation

-The purpose of this SDK is to provide a rapid solution for developers looking to develop custom cryptocurrency wallets and/or dapps.
+The purpose of this SDK is to provide a rapid solution for developers looking to develop custom cryptocurrency wallets and/or dApps.

-*In Buidl we trust*
+<center><strong>In Buidl we trust</strong></center>

 # Starting app
-## UnlockKesemData()
+## UnlockKesemData() API Call
 Unlock Kesem backend db.
 ### Returns:
 <dl>